High Prices For Orphan Drugs Strain Families And Insurers

 For the Whitbecks, finding a way to pay for the drug has been a nerve-wracking struggle.
 Their family business and its insurer cough up hundreds of thousands of dollars per year, spreading the cost across the people it insures.

-Cerezyme is an orphan drug which means it was created to treat a rare disease, one that affects fewer than 200,000 people in the U.S. The orphan drug program overseen by the Food and Drug Administration is loaded with government incentives and has helped hundreds of thousands of patients like Luke feel better or even stay alive.
+Cerezyme is an orphan drug, which means it was created to treat a rare disease, one that affects fewer than 200,000 people in the U.S. The orphan drug program overseen by the Food and Drug Administration is loaded with government incentives and has helped hundreds of thousands of patients like Luke feel better or even stay alive.

 But the 34-year-old program has opened the door to almost unlimited price tags and created incentives for drugmakers to cash in, and to cash in repeatedly, a Kaiser Health News investigation shows.
 The explosion has burdened insurers as well as government programs like Medicare and Medicaid with drugs that cost up to $840,000 a year that they have almost no choice but to pay for.

-The Orphan Drug Act has clearly spurred the creation of rare disease drugs.
+The Orphan Drug Act has clearly spurred the creation of rare-disease drugs.
 And more are needed: The National Institutes of Health estimates that 25-30 million Americans, or about 1 in 10, suffer from a rare disease.
 All told, there are about 7,000 of them.

 But the costs are adding up quickly.

-Annual sales from orphans are expected to grow 12 percent a year through 2020 - a pace that general drug makers could "only dream about," market watcher EvaluatePharma said in its most recent orphan drug report.
+Annual sales from orphans are expected to grow 12 percent a year through 2020 — a pace that general-drug makers could "only dream about," market watcher EvaluatePharma said in its most recent orphan drug report.
 In 2014, the average annual price tag for orphan drugs was $111,820 versus $23,331 for mainstream drugs.

-What's more, the number of orphan drugs is growing and their total portion of prescription drug spending is growing, according to EvaluatePharma.
+What's more, the number of orphan drugs is growing, and their total portion of prescription drug spending is growing, according to EvaluatePharma.
 Orphan drug sales worldwide are expected to account for just over 20 percent of all drug sales, excluding generics, by 2020.
 Europe and Japan have strong orphan drug programs as well.

 At Aetna, orphans are now the fastest-growing part of the giant insurer's spending on drugs and are driving up insurance premiums, said Dr. Ed Pezalla, Aetna's former national medical director for pharmacy policy and strategy.